mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 ### Trades: The Unexpected Millionaires
 Here’s a curveball: skilled trades are booming.
 A recent [WSJ article](https://www.wsj.com/business/entrepreneurship/plumbers-hvac-skilled-trades-millionaires-2b62bf6c) shows how plumbers, HVAC technicians, and other trade entrepreneurs are turning into millionaires.

-Think about it:

 - There’s a huge demand for tradespeople.
 - Less competition compared to software engineering.
-- Starting your own business as a plumber or HVAC technician can pay off big time.
-If you’re entrepreneurial, you might have a higher chance of making more money in trades than in tech.
+- Less chances of being replaced by an AI bot.
+These days you can speak to AI, have it examine your MRIs, blood tests and give you advice.

+But let’s be real: trades are a grind.
+They’re hard, physical work, and that’s part of why they pay so well.
+Even if you invest gradually there’s still a higher entry cost compared to software:

+- Licensure and certification requirements.
+- Bonding, insurance, and union fees.
+- Tools, equipment, and vehicles—often big upfront costs.

+However, trades offer something unique: if you’re entrepreneurial, you can split expenses across partners and scale up.
+Yes, there’s significant investment, but like any business, the costs can turn into profits once you establish yourself.

+In a way, the recurring costs for trades mirror other fields like medicine.
+Doctors need malpractice insurance, medical equipment, and offices; trade entrepreneurs need tools, trucks, and employees.
+Both can be expensive to start—but both can be highly rewarding for those who persevere.

 ### AI: Hot and Harder
 If you're eyeing AI, be ready for the challenge.
 It’s not your "just learn to code" pathway: